jaspyha/cse15l-lab-reports/week3/LabReport3.md

 Spanish patrons, but not finding the gold and other riches he was seeking, he stayed for only two weeks before sailing towards Cuba.
 ```

+In our input, "coLumBus" is clearly not in the text file, however "Columbus" is!
+This tells us a bit about the '-i' option where the capitalization seems to be ignored.

 #### *Example 2*
 Input:
 ```